Skip to main content

 • Actively and lawfully operating in Australia or

-• Actively and lawfully operating overseas but requiring the visa applicant to establish an Australian business or fulfill contractual obligations
+• Actively and lawfully operating overseas but requiring the visa applicant to establish an Australian business or fulfil contractual obligations

 Position (nomination) requirements